-Table 50: Loss of supervisory signals
+Table 63: Loss of supervisory signals

-Setting Default Description Loss of supervisory Select the length in hours (4, 12 or 24) before reporting a loss of supervision on life safety devices. signals for emergency sensors 4 hours Note: For UL/cUL Resi Fire and UL Commercial Burg (UL2610) the wireless supervision window for Emergency sensors (Smoke, Heat & CO Detectors) shall be set to 4h.
-Loss of supervisory signals for PowerG 4 hours Select the length of time (20, 30 min, 1, 2, 4, 12, 18 hours) before reporting a loss of supervision on PowerG life safety devices. emergency sensors Note: For UL/cUL Resi Fire and UL Commercial Burg (UL2610) the wireless supervision window for emergency sensors (Smoke, Heat & CO Detectors) shall be set to 2h.
-Loss of supervisory Select the length in hours (4, 12 or 24) before reporting a loss of supervision on security devices. signals for non- emergency sensors 24 hours Note: For UL/cUL Resi Fire and UL Commercial Burg (UL2610) the wireless supervision window for non-emergency sensors (all intrusion sensors) shall be set to 4h.
+Setting Default Description Loss of supervisory Select the length in hours (4, 12 or 24) before reporting a loss of supervision on life safety devices. signals for emergency sensors 4 hours Image: Note: For UL/cUL Resi Fire and UL Commercial Burg (UL2610) the wireless supervision window for Emergency sensors (Smoke, Heat & CO Detectors) shall be set to 4h.
+Loss of supervisory signals for PowerG emergency sensors 4 hours Select the length of time (20, 30 min, 1, 2, 4, 12, 18 hours) before reporting a loss of supervision on PowerG life safety devices.
+Image: Note: For UL/cUL Resi Fire and UL Commercial Burg (UL2610) the wireless supervision window for emergency sensors (Smoke, Heat & CO Detectors) shall be set to 2h.
+Loss of supervisory signals for non- emergency sensors 24 hours Select the length in hours (4, 12 or 24) before reporting a loss of supervision on security devices.
+Note: For UL/cUL Resi Fire and UL Commercial Burg (UL2610) the wireless supervision window for non-emer- gency sensors (all intrusion sensors) shall be set to 4h.
+Loss of supervisory signals for PowerG non-emergency sensors 24 hours Select the length of time (20, 30 min, 1, 2, 4, 12, 24 hours) before reporting a loss of supervision on PowerG security devices.
+Note: For UL/cUL Resi Fire and UL Commercial Burg (UL2610) the wireless supervision window for non-emer- gency sensors (all intrusion sensors) shall be set to 4h.
+Loss of cell timeout 30 minutes Select the length in minutes (10-120) before reporting a loss in cellular signal.
+Image: Note: For UL Commercial Burg (UL2610) the cell supervision is hard coded to 200s.

-Table 50: Loss of supervisory signals
+Table 63: Loss of supervisory signals